Kinetik (NASDAQ:KNTK) Sees Strong Trading Volume

-Kinetik Holdings Inc (NASDAQ:KNTK – Get Rating) saw unusually-high trading volume on Friday .
-Approximately 15,335 shares were traded during mid-day trading, a decline of 90% from the previous session’s volume of 146,554 shares.The stock last traded at $69.50 and had previously closed at $68.75.
+Shares of Kinetik Holdings Inc (NASDAQ:KNTK – Get Rating) saw strong trading volume on Friday .
+4,628 shares were traded during mid-day trading, a decline of 97% from the previous session’s volume of 151,431 shares.The stock last traded at $65.26 and had previously closed at $65.01.

-KNTK has been the subject of a number of analyst reports.
-US Capital Advisors upgraded Kinetik from a “hold” rating to an “overweight” rating in a report on Friday, March 11th.
-Credit Suisse Group started coverage on Kinetik in a report on Monday, February 28th.
-They issued an “outperform” rating and a $72.00 price target for the company.
+A number of research analysts have recently issued reports on the stock.
+US Capital Advisors upgraded shares of Kinetik from a “hold” rating to an “overweight” rating in a research note on Friday, March 11th.
+Credit Suisse Group started coverage on shares of Kinetik in a research report on Monday, February 28th.
+They issued an “outperform” rating and a $72.00 price objective for the company.

 Altus Midstream Co engages in the ownership of gas gathering, processing, and transmission assets.
 It focuses on the Permian Basin of West Texas.
 The company was founded on December 12, 2016 and is headquartered in Houston, TX.